HPV infection causes warts. More than 100 varieties of human papillomavirus (HPV) exist.

 HPV infection occurs when the virus enters your body through a cut, abrasion or small tear in the outer layer of your skin.
 The virus is transferred primarily by skin-to-skin contact.

 Genital HPV infections are contracted through sexual intercourse, anal sex and other skin-to-skin contact in the genital region.
 Some HPV infections that result in oral or upper respiratory lesions are contracted through oral sex.

-Rarely, a mother with an HPV infection may transmit the virus to her infant during delivery.
+It's possible for a mother with an HPV infection to transmit the virus to her infant during delivery.
 This exposure may cause HPV infection in the baby's genitals or upper respiratory system.

 HPV infections are common.
 Risk factors for HPV infection include:

 - Number of sexual partners.
 The greater your number of sexual partners, the more likely you are to contract a genital HPV infection.
 Having sex with a partner who has had multiple sex partners also increases your risk.

 - Age.
 Common warts occur most often in children.
 While plantar warts may occur in adults, they're more likely to initially surface on adolescents or young adults.
 Genital warts occur most often in adolescents and young adults.

 - Weakened immune systems.
 People who have weakened immune systems are at greater risk of HPV infections.
 Immune systems can be weakened by HIV/AIDS or by immune system-suppressing drugs used after organ transplants.

 - Damaged skin.
 Areas of skin that have been punctured or opened are more prone to develop common warts.